 - 1. A monthly statement will be sent to each card holder.
-A receipt for each expense on that statement will be sent to the State Office by the due date indicated. - 2.
+A SAP Concur expense report that matches the statement will be sent to the state office by the 10th of the month. - 2.
 Each receipt must be coded with the expense allocation information.
 This includes cost center, internal order, general ledger account numbers and project ID if applicable.
 For meal receipts, it is expected the receipt is detailed, included attendees and purpose. - 3.
 It is the cardholder's responsibility to obtain receipts from the merchant or supplier each time the card is used.
-If this does not happen the individual would need to fill out a missing expense youcher. - 4.
+If this does not happen the individual would need to fill out a missing expense voucher. - 4.
 Cardholder accounts are subject to monthly internal audits and reviews.
-By accepting the card, the cardholder agrees to comply with these audits and reviews. - 5.
-If a card is lost or stolen, immediately contact Fifth Third (1-800-375-1747) and the state office (1-800-644-6404.)
+By accepting the card, the cardholder agrees to comply with these audits and reviews.

+5. If a card is lost or stolen, immediately contact Fifth Third (1-800-375-1747) and the state office (1-800-644-6404.)
 Failure to report the loss or theft of a card will leave the cardholder responsible for any fraudulent charges incurred.